ossdhaval/mysite/source/while-coding/IAM/OAuth2_oidc_notes.md

 - **Holder-of-Key Assertions**: To access the associated resources, the entity presenting the assertion must demonstrate possession of additional cryptographic material.
 The token service thereby binds a key identifier to the assertion, and the client has to demonstrate to the relying party that it knows the key corresponding to that identifier when presenting the assertion.

+- Assertion framework itself doesn't specify format(like JSON etc) but it [points](https://www.rfc-editor.org/rfc/rfc7521#section-7) to SAML and JWT specs for implementation details.
+JWT, as we know, is the more prefered and widely used.
+So this is how assertions, tokens and JWT are connected to each other via OAuth Assertion Framework.

+This spec details two usages of assertions (read JWT) in two ways when communicating to `token endpoint`:
+- Using Assertions as Authorization Grants
+- Using Assertions for Client Authentication (from here the client authn methods of `client_secret_jwt` and `private_key_jwt` originates)

 ## Software Statement

 - Defining Software statements: Under https://datatracker.ietf.org/doc/html/rfc7591#section-1.2